SmartlyDressedGames/Unturned-Docs/ServerHostingRules.md

 ### `Monetized`

-Servers that offer *any* "pay-to-win" microtransactions (i.e., those that provide a gameplay advantage)—such as selling "kits" containing items or vehicles—should use this option.
+Servers that offer *any* "pay-to-win" microtransactions (i.e., those that provide a gameplay advantage)—such as selling "kits" containing items or vehicles—should use the `Monetized` option.

 ## Deceptive Pricing